-High schools located in the Bronx, Brooklyn, Manhattan, Queens, Staten Island, Westchester, and Long Island, may register the school production with the Roger Rees Awards.
-To be eligible to participate in the program, schools must be presenting a licensed production in the current school year.
+High schools located in the Bronx, Brooklyn, Manhattan, Queens, Staten Island, Westchester, and Long Island, may register their school productions with the Roger Rees Awards.
+To be eligible to participate in the program, schools must be presenting a full-length, licensed production in the current school year.

-In accordance with the nomination guidelines established by the National High School Musical Theatre Awards, a team of 2-3 industry professionals will adjudicate the performances of students performing eligible roles in the selected productions.
-Based on the results of this process, forty students (20 females and 20 males) will be nominated to participate in the Roger Rees Awards for Excellence in Student Performance.
+In accordance with the nomination guidelines established by the National High School Musical Theatre Awards, a team of 3 industry professionals per school will adjudicate the performances of all students in eligible roles in the selected productions.
+Based on the results of this process, the top 50 students (25 men and 25 women) from across the region will be invited to participate in the Roger Rees Awards event.

 BEA’s Award Advisory Board includes Broadway leaders including Peter Avery (NY Board of Education); Frank DiLella (NY1 journalist); Tim Federle (Actor, Director, Writer); Andrew Flatt/Lisa Mitchell (Disney Theatrical Productions); Nancy Gibbs (producer and general manager); Susan Lee (Broadway Education Alliance); and Eva Price (producer).